-I have one of the biggest hearts on the planet.
-Especially for animals.
-Yesterday alone I fed a cat, a deer, a skunk, a baby fox, and 4 raccoons.
-In that order.
-If you tell me a bad animal story, I will likely cry and then obsessively think about it for days and days.
+I have one of the biggest hearts on the planet, especially for animals.
+Yesterday alone, I fed a cat, a deer, a skunk, a baby fox, and four raccoons in that order.
+So if you tell me a bad animal story, I will likely cry and then obsessively think about it for days and days.
 And it will hurt me every time I do.

 When it comes to people, I’m different.
-Even with a big heart, if someone has truly wounded me, I can detach like a MFer and literally move forward feeling absolutely nothing.
+Even with a big heart, if someone has genuinely wounded me, I can detach like an MFer and move forward feeling absolutely nothing.
 I don’t know that that’s a good thing.
 I stopped beating myself up over it.

 My family is different.
 I’ll always love them even if they don’t love me back.
-They are still the ones who can wound me the most.
+But, they are still the ones who can wound me the most.

 I play hard.
 I work hard.
 I love hard.

 I’m always reading no less than five books at once.

 Being outside is my happy place, and I get super excited about it.
 I get cranky if I go too many days in a row without “outside” time.